 Before using smart URLs, consider:

-To create a smart URL link, you can use a custom URL shortener.
+To create a smart URL link, you can use a custom link shortener online.
 Replug allows you to create short, easy-to-remember links for long URLs.
 When you create a smart URL link, you can also add keywords and other information to it.
 This can help people find your link more easily when they are searching for information online.

 Here’s how to create a smart URL link using Replug